sizeit-anton/dompdf-helper/README.md

      ```

 #### Configuration options
 You can override default options via the `dompdf` key in your local or global config files.
-See dompdfmoule\Service\dompdfFactory.php for the list of default settings.
+See the [dompdfmoule\Service\dompdfFactory.php](https://github.com/mikemix/dompdfmodule/blob/master/src/dompdfmodule/Service/dompdfFactory.php#L46) file for the list of default settings.

 Full list of possible settings is available at the official [DOMPDF library](https://github.com/dompdf/dompdf) site.